PunamSmahale/movie-recommender-shiny-app/README.md

 ### Systems I & II
 System I - Favorite Genre

 By default, the System I View will be displayed when the app is run.
 You can select a genre from the dropdown and click on the button to get recommendations.
-The movies that are highly rated (With ratings of 4 stars or 5 stars) in the selected genre are recommended.
+The movies that are highly rated i.e. at least 1000 users have rated the movie with ratings of 4 stars or 5 stars in the selected genre are recommended.

 System II - Collaborative filtering.